Draft Animal Series

 Limit 2 participants.

-This two-day intensive workshop is designed to provide participants with the necessary skills to effectively work with mules on a farm or in woodlands.
-Topics covered will include: mule behavior and body language, proper handling and grooming techniques, basic mule training commands, single mule and team driving principles, harnessing and hitching mules to farming and logging equipment, and overall mule care and health management.
+This two-day intensive workshop is designed to provide participants with the necessary skills to effectively work with a mule on a farm or in woodlands.
+Topics covered will include: mule behavior and body language, proper handling and grooming techniques, basic mule training commands, single mule driving principles, harnessing and hitching a mule to farming and logging equipment, and overall mule care and health management.

 Whether you are new to working with mules or looking to enhance your existing skills, this workshop will equip you with the tools to successfully work with these intelligent and versatile animals on the farm.